pop-team/pop-java/docs/index.rst

 * The :ref:`user-manual` targets the users of the POP-Java framework and describes how to develop and run POP-enabled Java applications.
+* The :ref:`tfc` manual regarding what is TFC and how to use it.
 * The :ref:`developer-manual` targets the developers of the POP-Java framework and contains guidelines and resources for the development process.
 * The :ref:`references` collect various reference documents, useful for both